 - Fonts.
 We all love a good font, right?
 But only add the ones you are using to your website.
 Otherwise each page load will load a lot of unnecessary font files, and this takes time.

 - Quick tip - loading fonts directly from Google Fonts (like so many sites do) is technically not GDPR compliant!

 - PHP.
 If your website is written in PHP. make sure your website host settings are set to use the latest stable version of PHP.

-You can measure your page speed using a free tool like GTMetrix.
+You can measure your page speed using a free tool like GTmetrix.
 Better still, get the premium version and monitor your key pages to enable the mobile version of your site to be audited and see if the improvements you make are paying off.

-This is crucial for SEO.
+A responsive website is crucial for SEO.
 In fact, Google will list the mobile view of your website in its index, not the Desktop view.

 A responsive site means that all of the same page content is viewable on all device screen sizes, without the need for hidden content or otherwise badly formatted content.
 The content on smaller screen, think mobile phones, will be clear and easy to read and buttons will be nicely spaced so they are easy to use (this is called tap targets)

 This is achieved using HTML5 and CSS.
 Basically, most modern WordPress themes are responsive and if you use a page builder like Elementor, it gives you all of the necessary tools and options to make sure what you are developing is responsive.
 Shopify will only list theme that have gone through rigorous testing for responsive-ness (and much more besides)